NATO war games worry Moscow

 “We know of both civilian targets and state and other institutions which experienced attempts to hack ...
 They (the cyber attacks) are largely of foreign origin,” he said, without elaborating.

-Estonia’s internet network was paralyzed in 2007 by an electronic attack that it blamed on Russia.
+Estonia’s internet network was paralysed in 2007 by an electronic attack that it blamed on Russia.

 Additional reporting by Gabriela Baczynska in Moscow; editing by Barry Moody